OpenNebula/docs/source/deployment/node_installation/vcenter_node_installation.rst

 Once you have created the proper role, one way to manage these privileges is creating two groups.

-  - The first group needs to be assigned the **readcustspec** role, place the OpenNebula user inside this group and grant permission over the vCenter instance to the group.
+  - The first group needs to be assigned the **readcustspec** role.
+Place the OpenNebula user inside this group and grant permission over the vCenter instance to the group.
-  - The second groups needs to be assigned the **opennebulapermissions** role, place the OpenNebula user inside this group and grant permission over the desired cluster to the group.
+  - The second groups needs to be assigned the **opennebulapermissions** role.
+Place the OpenNebula user inside this group and grant permission over the desired cluster to the group.

 .. note::
-    Do not forget to add the proper permissions to the datastores and any resource accesed by your OpenNebula user
+    Do not forget to add the proper permissions to the datastores and any resource accessed by your OpenNebula user.

 VNC on ESX hosts
 ================================================================================

 To enable VNC functionality, you need to allow access to the VNC ports on ESX hosts.
 By default, access to these ports is filtered by the firewall.
-We provide an installation package, which adds the **VNC** ruleset (port range 5900-11999 excluding known reserved ports) and permits access to these ports, also OpenNebula needs to be reconfigured to respect this specific VNC ports range.
+We provide an installation package, which adds the **VNC** ruleset (port range 5900-11999 excluding known reserved ports) and permits access to these ports.
+Also OpenNebula needs to be reconfigured to respect this specific VNC ports range.
 This package must be installed on each ESX host; it can be done via CLI or web UI.
-We'll cover necessary steps for both ways here.
+We'll cover the necessary steps for both ways here.

 Locations of the VIB installation package or ZIP bundle: